CsBigDataHub/working-with-vim/pages/modes.md

 You use `Esc` to return to NORMAL mode after inserting text, so I will  mash the Esc key often.
 Every time I finish an edit, or make a change, I'm constantly returning to NORMAL mode.

-There is a reason it is called NORMAL mode, it is the mode where you can do all the extra vimmy stuff.
+There is a reason it is called NORMAL mode; it is the mode where you can do all the extra vimmy stuff.
 INSERT mode is just typing text, any editor can do that.

 Be NORMAL.